Seq-DeepIPC: Sequential Sensing for End-to-End Control in Legged Robot Navigation

-In our dataset, the future waypoints $\hat{W}_t$ are obtained from the robot’s ground-truth trajectory during data collection, where we consider up to five steps ahead for prediction.
-The control action $u_t$ corresponds to the recorded remote control state that teleoperated the robot during data gathering.
+where $g_t$ is the current GNSS measurement, $\hat{S}_t$ and $\hat{D}_t$ are the predicted semantic and depth maps, $\hat{W}_t = \{\hat{w}_1, \ldots, \hat{w}_N\}$ are the $N=5$ future waypoints in the local BEV frame, and $u_t = (x, y, \theta)$ denotes the position–orientation control action.
+The future waypoints $\hat{W}_t$ are obtained from the robot’s ground-truth trajectory during data collection, where we consider up to five steps ahead for prediction.
+The control action $u_t$ corresponds to the recorded remote state that teleoperated the robot during data gathering.
 Training thus follows a supervised imitation learning paradigm: given a dataset

 we minimize the empirical risk

 where $\mathcal{L}_{\text{total}}$ aggregates the task-specific losses.
 All outputs $\{\hat{S}_t, \hat{D}_t, \hat{W}_t, u_t\}$ are defined in the local BEV frame whose origin is fixed at the robot base $(0,0)$.